ome/training-docker/_episodes/09-dockerhub.md

 > ## The `latest` tag
 >
 > `latest` is a special default tag.
-> It is not updated automatically when you push to a tag- you must push to it separately.
+> It is not updated automatically when you push to a tag, you must push to it separately.
 {: .callout}

 You should now be able to pull someone else's image: